 It is a frightening thought, but the hospital you choose can determine whether you live or die.
 As reported in the New York Times, a recent study compared patient treatment at a variety of hospitals.
 Researchers found that patients seeking care at the worst ranked hospitals were at a substantially higher risk of death or medical complication when compared to patients at the best facilities.
-The attorneys of Schochor and Staton, P.A. believe that every Baltimore, Maryland and Washington DC resident deserves a high standard of medical care, regardless of where they choose to seek that care.
+The attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. believe that every Baltimore, Maryland and Washington DC resident deserves a high standard of medical care, regardless of where they choose to seek that care.

 Measurements of Inequality

 Study researchers reviewed more than 22 million hospital admissions to analyze treatment outcomes.
 They found that patients at poor ranking hospitals were three times more likely to die and 13 times more likely to experience medical complications stemming from their treatment.
 The findings suggested that factors contributing to the performance of the hospital included:

 - Average health and income of the patients

 - Skill of the physicians and nurses